Enterprise Hub Skills

 - Wanting to develop your enterprising skills, or looking for learning opportunities

 Contact our expert team who will help to assess your needs and link you to the relevant support, email: LBSBusinessClinic@ljmu.ac.uk

 Enterprise Hub Skills is receiving funding from the England European Social Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Department for Communities and Local Government is the Managing Authority for European Social Fund.
-Established by the European Union, European Social Fund funds help local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
+The Department for Work and Pensions is the Managing Authority for European Social Fund.
+Established by the European Union, European Social Fund funds help local areas stimulate their economic development by investing in projects which will support skill development, employment and job creation, social inclusion and local community regeneration.
 For more information visit European Growth funding.